schuyler/go-fish/README.md

 Since each peer in the cluster would have a complete copy of the write log, any peer could, in theory, maintain a copy of the current version of every data structure.
 At the outset, this means that we can load balance all read and write requests to any peer in the cluster.

-The application of the Raft algorithm in this fashion implies that a go-fish cluster would sustain the loss of up to (*n*/2)+1 nodes at any time, for all *n* > 2, without loss of uptime.
+The application of the Raft algorithm in this fashion implies that a go-fish cluster would sustain the loss of up to (*n* / 2 + 1) nodes at any time, for all *n* > 2, without loss of uptime.

 The existence and clean design of the goraft library makes this a very straightforward proposition.